Booker Prize: Special awards

 In 2018, to celebrate the 50th anniversary, the Golden Man Booker was awarded.
-One book from each decade was selected by a panel of judges: Naipaul's In a Free State (the 1971 winner), Lively's Moon Tiger (1987), Ondaatje's The English Patient (1992), Mantel's Wolf Hall (2009) and Saunders' Lincoln in the Bardo (2017).
+One book from each decade was selected by a panel of judges: Naipaul's In a Free State (the 1971 winner), Lively's Moon Tiger (1987), Ondaatje's The English Patient (1992), Mantel's Wolf Hall (2009) and Saunders's Lincoln in the Bardo (2017).
 The winner, by popular vote, was The English Patient.

 Nomination

 Since 2014, each publisher's imprint may submit a number of titles based on their longlisting history (previously they could submit two).
 Non-longlisted publishers can submit one title, publishers with one or two longlisted books in the previous five years can submit two, publishers with three or four longlisted books are allowed three submissions, and publishers with five or more longlisted books can have four submissions.

 In addition, previous winners of the prize are automatically considered if they enter new titles.
 Books may also be called in: publishers can make written representations to the judges to consider titles in addition to those already entered.
 In the 21st century the average number of books considered by the judges has been approximately 130.